PART 4: POST-PRODUCTION

 In terms of themes, we initially discussed the idea of having one for each character, but that seemed too confusing.
 Instead we felt the need to have 3 musical “signatures” that would identify the three core themes of the film: one for The Way of Necessity, one for The Way of Chance and one for The Way of Judgement.
 Each one would have a distinct musical theme and style (ordered, linear and predictable for Necessity; chaotic, playful and unpredictable for Chance; and a balanced, harmonious combination of both for Judgement).
 Therefore, the music would reflect which theme the film is exploring and mirror the evolution of the story by exploring Necessity and Chance separately first before putting them together in Judgement.

 A few months into the composing though, we came to a stumbling block: Paul’s music.
 We had originally decided to keep 2 specific piano pieces at 2 crucial moments in the film and Alexis had tried to orchestrate around it.
 However, it was becoming an issue with regards to the broader coherence of the film’s music.
 Paul’s two tracks had two very different and distinct melodies, neither of which fitted well into the general composition.
 After some test screenings with friends, we noticed that his two tracks, while beautiful individually, seemed out of place and had become distracting.
 And so an uncomfortable suspicion that had been growing in my mind confirmed itself: I had to remove Paul’s music from the film.
-Fortunately, Paul took it well and the silver lining was that his music would be redirected entirely into the Web Series.
+Fortunately, Paul took it well and the silver lining was that his music would be redirected entirely into the interview series.

 Like most difficult decisions in life, making this one was a relief: the next day, Alexis had full creative control over the composition of the original soundtrack and we moved on much quicker.
 We progressed Act by Act; he would send me a musical movement, I’d edit into the rough-cut of the film, make adjustments, then write on-screen notes and send it back for him to make further adjustments.
 By early 2017, Alexis has composed the three most important movements of the film, corresponding to the ends of Acts 2, 3 and 4.
 These were the musical pieces that we wanted to record with real instruments.
 At first I was a little worried about how much this would cost.
 But Alexis had worked several times on past projects with an orchestra in Budapset and knew that a bulk recording session for other projects was coming up soon.
 This was our chance for a low-budget studio recording: Alexis made the right calls and managed to get our project on the last available slot in the studio’s schedule.